 Journalism

-I currently edit Family Tree, a BBC online series exploring the latest research on families, parenting and children's health and development around the world.
+I work as an editor and correspondent for BBC Future Planet, an online series featuring environmental and climate solutions.
+Before that, I edited BBC Family Tree, a BBC online series exploring the latest research on families, parenting and children's health and development around the world.
 I also write my own freelance features for various publications.
 Here's a selection of some stories I've enjoyed researching and writing.
-I hope you'll enjoy them, too:
+I hope you'll enjoy them, too!

 The plant kingdom's hidden half: The evolution of roots transformed life on Earth – and understanding them could help us to grow more resilient plants.
 (BBC Future, October 2022)